opendatasoft/ods-documentation/source/platform_glossary.rst

        |link_46|

      * HyperText Markup Language (HTML) is the standard markup language for creating web pages and web applications.
 With Cascading Style Sheets (CSS), and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.
-Web browsers receive HTML documents from a webserver or from local storage and render them into multimedia web pages.
+Web browsers receive HTML documents from a web server or from local storage and render them into multimedia web pages.
    * * HTTP (HyperText Transfer Protocol)

        |link_47|